4 reasons you need PPC call tracking

 Marketing Executive

-Natalia Selby is marketing executive at Mediahawk with over a decade of experience in the SaaS industry.
-Today, Natalia draws on her diverse background to fuel growth at Mediahawk, delivering marketing strategies that make a real impact.
+Natalia Selby was Marketing Executive at Mediahawk with over a decade of experience in the SaaS industry.
+She drew on her diverse background to fuel growth at Mediahawk, delivering marketing strategies that made a real impact.

 See all posts from Natalia Selby